mn935175735/-/README.md

 ### training word2vec model

-    python trainSynonym.py <filename>
+    python trainSynonym.py <dirname>

-file should be in json format like
+The script while handle the json files in <i> dirname </i> should be in json format like

     [
         {